Kelso, Scottish Borders: Film, music and literature

 Much of the 1984 film Greystoke: The Legend of Tarzan, Lord of the Apes was filmed on location at Floors Castle in Kelso, which featured as the fictional Greystoke Manor.

 Kelso features in the traditional folk music ballad 'The Shepherd Lad of Kelso', as well as 'The Old Woman of Kelso', a variation of the ballad Eggs and Marrowbone.

 Floors Castle

-Floors Castle is a large stately home just outside Kelso.
+Floors Castle is a large stately home built in the 1720s just outside of Kelso.
 It is a visitor attraction.
 Adjacent to the house there is a large walled garden with a cafe, a small garden centre and the Star Plantation.

+Media

+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signals are received from the Selkirk TV transmitter.

+Kelso's local radio stations are BBC Radio Scotland on 93.5 FM and Greatest Hits Radio Scottish Borders and North Northumberland on 96.8 FM.

+The local newspapers are Southern Reporter and Border Telegraph.

 Twin towns

 Kelso is twinned with two cities abroad: